Brief History of the Hershey State Bank

 By June 1st, Ken Niedan assumed duties as executive officer and was named a director.
 His wife Connie J. Niedan was secretary-receptionist.
 E. Dean Niedan and wife returned to their respective duties in North Platte.
 The bank experienced good growth, had become profitable and had reached over one and one half million dollars in assets by year end 1969.

 Over the years the bank has been remodeled several times to include the former bar and telephone buildings nearby.
 It currently occupies some 7,000 square feet on Lincoln Avenue which is Hershey’s main street.
-There are 17 employees and the bank has grown to nearly 40 million in total assets (Now 56 million) in it’s now 40 (now 45 years)years of operation.
+There are 21 employees, and the bank has grown to over 70 million in total assets as we enter our 50th year of operation.
 The modern building also houses the affiliated Hershey Agency which is a full service insurance agency.
-Current Directors are President & CEO Ken Niedan, Vice Presidents Connie Niedan and Vern Ehlers, businessmen John Haines, Bob Maline, Owen Palm, and accountant Kim Kujath.
+Current Directors are President & CEO Ken Niedan, Vice Presidents Connie Niedan, Vern Ehlers, and Rich Mustion, businessmen Bob Maline and Owen Palm, and accountant Kim Kujath.

 In April 2013 the bank expanded into the North Platte market by acquiring the former Centris Credit Union building at 301 E Philip Ave.
-The Branch will provide full services to the growing number of bank customers located in the North Platte area.
+The Branch provides full services to the growing number of bank customers located in the North Platte area.

 The bank continues to be owned by 60 community shareholders and the Ken Niedan family as an independent full service commercial bank.
 The officers, directors and staff look forward to serving these proud progressive Lincoln County communities for many years to come.